-The main point of IR35 is to remove the tax advantages of extracting dividends from limited companies (as no national insurance is paid on them).
+The main purpose of IR35 is to remove the tax advantages of extracting dividends from limited companies, where work carried out by the company’s director is more akin to an ’employee’ rather than a ‘self-employed’ person.

 The intention of the IR35 rules is to tax most of the company’s income as if it were a standard salary.